spill/Security/antigrief.md

 that are open to you are mass ban and mass delete, both systems that are triggered will result in a ban for the invoker.

+You will have to setup the anti grief to work with how your server functions, these will not be provided to you.

 ## How to use Anti Grief
 Anti Grief is a server-owner-only command and can be only controlled by the guild owner.
 The only person exempt from punishment from Anti Grief is the server owner.